Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    - **Number of sub-conversions: 60**

      60 is a good starting point to ensure a fast scan time and sufficient signal.
-This value will be adjusted as required in [Stage 4: Fine-tune for required SNR, power, and refresh rate](#stage-4-fine-tune-for-required-snr-power-and-refresh-rate).
+This value will be adjusted as required in [Stage 3: Fine-tune for required SNR, power, and refresh rate](#stage-3-fine-tune-for-required-snr-power-and-refresh-rate).

-   - **Finger Threshold:** 65535
+   - **Finger threshold:** 65535

       Finger threshold is set to the maximum to avoid the waking up of the device from WoT mode due to touch detection so that you can acquire signal for SNR measurement.

-   - **Noise Threshold:** 10
+   - **Noise threshold:** 10

-   - **Negative Noise Threshold:** 10
+   - **Negative noise threshold:** 10

    - **Low baseline reset:** 10